ake-persson/etcdtool/README.md

 # Example

-First make sure you have docker running, for running etcd.
+First make sure you have docker running.

 **Start etcd:**